se-edu/se-book/uml/miscellaneous/objectVsClassDiagrams/text.md

 <tip-box>

-:package: Both object diagrams are derived from the same class diagram shown earlier.
+{{ icon_example }} Both object diagrams are derived from the same class diagram shown earlier.
 In other words, each of these object diagrams shows ‘an instance of’ the same class diagram.

 <img src="{{baseUrl}}/uml/miscellaneous/objectVsClassDiagrams/images/professorStudentAdmin.png" height="85" />
 <p/>